by Business Diamonds

 • Thermal comfort

-Thermal comfort affects the energy consumption of buildings, which among other things accounts for 40% of a building’s ongoing expenses.
-Thermal comfort also contributes to human satisfaction by influencing levels of motivation, attention, concentration and mood.
+Thermal comfort affects the energy consumption of buildings, which accounts for 40 percent of a building’s maintenance expenditure, among other things.
+Thermal comfort also contributes to human satisfaction by affecting levels of motivation, attention, concentration and mood.

 The parameters that influence thermal comfort are: temperature, humidity and air speed.
 Problems that can result from improper balancing of parameters include mold growth (resulting in health damage), respiratory and cardiovascular problems, and deterioration of mental well-being.

-In order to maintain adequate levels of thermal comfort it is important to monitor air temperature and humidity, as well as to provide the possibility to adjust the temperature differently according to the areas of the building and the workers concerned.
+Important to maintaining adequate levels of thermal comfort is to monitor air temperature and humidity, as well as provide the ability to adjust the temperature differently depending on the areas of the building and the workers involved.

 • Materials

-A large part of the pollutants inside buildings come from the materials contained inside them, whether they are working or building materials.
+Much of the pollutants contained within buildings come from the materials contained within them, whether they are work or construction materials.
 Some of these materials contain substances harmful to health, such as lead, mercury, asbestos, PFAS, and PVC, which can cause endocrine disruption, inflammation, and consequently can induce infertility, developmental and neurological problems, diabetes, and cancer.

 Important to limit the associated risk is to always choose sustainable and certified materials.